DanRuta/jsNet/README.md

 *Disclaimer: I am the sole developer on this, and I'm learning things as I go along.
 There may be things I've misunderstood, not done quite right, or done outright wrong.
 If you notice something wrong, please let me know, and I'll fix it (or submit a PR).*

-## Demo
+## Demos
-https://ai.danruta.co.uk - Interactive MNIST Digit classifier, using FCLayers only.
+https://ai.danruta.co.uk/mnist - Interactive MNIST Digit classifier, using FCLayers only. https://ai.danruta.co.uk/webassembly - Performance comparison between JS and WebAssembly (v2.0) versions.

 ##  Usage
 There are two different versions in the dist folder.
 The original ```jsNet.min.js``` is the JavaScript only version.
 To use the WebAssembly version, use the ```jsNetWebAssembly.min.js``` file.
 To use WebAssembly, you must also include the ```NetWASM.js``` file.
 This is the 'glue' code created by emscripten, and it will be importing the ```NetWASM.wasm``` file, so you need to have that available, also.